-FULL PAPER SUBMISSIONS OPENING SOON!
+FULL PAPER SUBMISSIONS NOW OPEN!

 IMPORTANT: all full paper submissions must strictly follow the official submission template.
 Submissions that do not follow these instructions will be rejected.

 Only accepted abstract authors are invited to submit a full paper for ICCM22.
 Further information on how to submit a full paper will be included in author notification letters.

 Top 3 reminders for your full paper submission!

 - Be sure to use the official submission template